The Drysdale Trail Bouldering

 |Admins:||Greg Opland, Luke Bertelsen, JJ Schlick|

-Over the course of many, many seasons this game trail was cleared of rubble, and made pad friendly.
-Named in honor of the late Robert Drysdale, who may have been one the first climbers to set his visionary eyes upon these bands, his presence is almost tangible among these walls.
-Rob was known as "The Condor" from early in his career, and at 6'4" with a +ape index he certainly lived up to the nickname.
-Let's just say he had a talent for finding the tall boy classics, and would have become a powerhouse (more so, than he already is) in the history of Flagstaff rock climbing, if not for his untimely passing.
-As The Verm writes in his Stone Crusade,
+Named in honor of the late Robert Drysdale, who may have been one the first climbers to sample these lines, his presence is almost tangible among these walls.
+Rob was known as "The Condor" from early in his career and at 6'4" with a +ape index he certainly lived up to the nickname.
+Let's just say he had a talent for finding the tall boy classics and would have become a powerhouse (more so, than he already is) in the history of Flagstaff rock climbing, if not for his untimely passing.
+As John Sherman writes in his Stone Crusade,

 "Drysdale's full legacy will never be known- he died before telling others of all his routes.
 Just as Drysdale enjoyed finding ancient artifacts, in the future some boulderer is going to pull over a desperate shield of limestone, find himself high off the deck, just a move or two shy of a first ascent, and there, hidden in a thank-god hueco, the key to the summit, will be an empty pint can."

 The Booze Pig Wall is without doubt the showcase wall for the harder lines.

 These walls are laid out west to east, The Gateway Wall marking the west end of the trail, while The Long Ryders Wall marks the east end of the trail.